arkumu/arkumu.github.io/README.md

 * **404.html:** Die Fehlerseite der Webpage. | The error site of the webpage.

-* **CNAME:** DNS-Weiterleitung von <https://www.digi-kunst.nrw> nach <https://docs.digi-kunst.nrw>.
-Dieses Feature wird entfernt werden, sobald die Hauptseite verfügbar ist. | DNS forwarding from <https://www.digi-kunst.nrw> to <https://docs.digi-kunst.nrw>.
-This feature will be removed as soon as the main page is available.
+* **CNAME:** DNS-Weiterleitung von <https://www.arkumu.nrw> nach <https://docs.arkumu.nrw>.
+Dieses Feature wird entfernt werden, sobald das Web-Portal verfügbar ist. | DNS forwarding from <https://www.arkumu.nrw> to <https://docs.arkumu.nrw>.
+This feature will be removed as soon as the web portal is available.

 * **Gemfile & _config.yml:** Zentrale Dateien zur Steuerung des Kerns der Webseite.
 Hier finden sich vorallem alle hinzugefügten Plugins. | Central files for controlling the core of the website.
 All added plugins can be found and managed here.